groundcat/gfw-meter/readme.md

 # GFW detector

+## Features

-Detect if your website is blocked in China by testing with servers at multiple locations.
+- Detect if your website is blocked in a censored country by testing with ISPs at multiple locations and compare with the results of another country.
+- Keep a record of testing results in a MySQL database.
+- Web UI for admin registration and login to access a dashboard, add monitors, and get weekly summary reports.

 ## Approach